EpicEricEE/typst-plugins/based/README.md

 A package for encoding and decoding in base64, base32, and base16.

 ## Usage
 The package comes with three submodules: `base64`, `base32`, and `base16`.
 All of them have an `encode` and `decode` function.
-The packages also provides the function aliases
+The package also provides the function aliases
 - `encode64` / `decode64`,
 - `encode32` / `decode32`, and
 - `encode16` / `decode16`.